FAQs

 Encaustic Care

-Encaustic paintings are largely self sufficient and do not need a lot of care, other than daily adoration.
-Encaustic paint is made up of pigment, bees wax and natural tree resin, it will melt at 200F.
-I would not recommend hanging it outside, or in direct sunlight.
-The wax will start to get sticky at 98F That being said, encaustic paintings love a well lit area.
-The light helps to bring out the different layers of color and lets the glow of the wax come alive.
+Encaustic paintings are largely self-sufficient and require minimal care, aside from daily maintenance.
+Encaustic paint is composed of pigment, beeswax, and natural tree resin; it melts at 200°F. I would not recommend hanging it outside or in direct sunlight.
+The wax will start to get sticky at 98°F. That being said, encaustic paintings love a well-lit area.
+The light helps to bring out the different layers of color, letting the glow of the wax come alive.

 If you need to ship or package your painting, I would recommend wrapping the front of the painting in a layer of wax paper.
 This will ensure that nothing sticks to the painting surface if it encounters warm temperatures in transit or storage.

-Can you hang your painting in a humid location such as a bathroom?
+Can you hang your painting in a location with high humidity, such as a bathroom?

-To be perfectly honest, I’m not sure.
-I have a few test paintings going in different locations, and hope to have an answer at the end of the year.
-If you are determined to hang your new encaustic in the bathroom I’d recommend you paint any bare or exposed wood to protect it from mold or mildew.
+I’m not sure.
+I have a few test paintings going in different locations, and I hope to have an answer at the end of the year.
+If you are determined to hang your new encaustic in the bathroom, I recommend painting any bare or exposed wood to protect it from mold or mildew.

 What if Your Painting Falls, or Gets Dropped?